 Do not love the world or anything in the world.
-If anyone loves the world, love for the Father is not in them. –1 John 2:15
+If anyone loves the world, love for the Father is not in them.
+(John 2:15)

-As I read them, I was fascinated by the outpouring of emotions from Christians when famous actors, musicians or entertainers die.
-It seems we overlook their lifestyles, characters or beliefs as we eulogize them and exude our support.
-Even though they lived and championed immoral lifestyles, mocked Christianity or openly rejected religion, we parade their good qualities, relive the awards, milestones and recognition they received in their lifetime, then post their music, lyrics or movie themes in our social media streams with beautiful “RIP” comments.
+As I read them, I was fascinated by the outpouring of emotions from Christians when famous actors, musicians, or entertainers die.
+We overlook their lifestyles, characters, and beliefs in our profuse eulogies.
+Of course, they lived and championed immoral lifestyles, mocked Christianity, or openly rejected religion.
+Yet, we parade their good qualities and relive the awards, milestones, and recognition they received in their lifetime.
+Then, we post their music, lyrics, or movie themes in our social media streams with beautiful “RIP” comments.

 It seems as though the Oscars, Emmys, Grammy’s and other worldly awards outweigh heavenly rewards.
 Shiny Oscars seem to garner more attention than heaven’s “gold, silver, and precious stones” (1 Corinthians 3:12-14).

 Please understand, I am not being coldhearted or judgmental.
 Death can be a somber, tragic, irreversible event with eternal ramifications.
 We should mourn every person’s passing.
 But, we forget one important point.
 Ultimately, people are destined to die, then they face judgment (Hebrews 9:27).
 I do not know for certain the spiritual condition of the famous people who have passed on.
 But in Luke 6:44-45, Jesus said what’s inside a person, at their core, generally comes out.
 All we can observe is the “fruit” of their lives—what they said, how they acted, and what they promoted in their lifetimes.